wangtian24/tian-scripts/README.md

     Warning: copied instructions can get outdated.
 Please update if you find there is a new or better way.
     </details>

-1. In the yupp-llms project directory, run the following command to create the run environment `ys-dev`.
+1. In the yupp-mind project directory, run the following command to create the run environment `ys-dev`.
 This will create a minimal virtual environment.

 ```sh
 mamba env create -n ys-dev --file envs/dev.yml